-All of which can increase the effectiveness of the enema, however it can also cause additional irritation, therefore they should be used sparingly.
+All of which can increase the effectiveness of the enema; however, it can also cause additional irritation.
+Therefore they should be used sparingly.

 Inserting anything into the rectum always carries risks.

-When those muscles are weak they lack the necessary contractions to keep stool through your digestive system.
+When those muscles are weak, they lack the necessary contractions to keep stool through your digestive system.

-Therefore, using an enema to relieve constipation should be a last resort and a doctor is recommended.
+Therefore, using an enema to relieve constipation should be a last resort, and a doctor is recommended.

 Instructions for the application of an enema

-You should lie on a towel, preferably in the bathroom.
+It would help if you lay on a towel, preferably in the bathroom.